Menu

 Chairs: Gary Yellen, PhD & Chloe Lucido, student

-• Oxygenation of blood with functional activation - Sava Sakazdik, PhD, Harvard University
+• Oxygen delivery and consumption in cerebral microvascular domains - Sava Sakazdik, PhD, Harvard University

 • Cerebrovascular endothelial cell mitochondrial dysfunction in Alzheimer's disease - Rebecca Parodi-Rullán, PhD, University of Puerto Rico